PaperPrototype/voxels-unity-course/05 - Voxel Types/english.md

 The last lecture we used noise to figure out where we want and don't want voxels to be.
-In this lecture we will switch to using noise to help us decide what *type* of voxels we want!
+In this lecture we will decide what *type* of voxels we want!

 In the end we will have the following: